mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 In essence that's it!
 We just repeat this sequence until our policy's actions converge to our optimization objective.
 Which in this case is to maximize the probability of the target action.

-1. For a given state, evaluate the policy to get the probability distribution of actions.
+1. [evaluate the policy](#policy_definition) to get the probability distribution $pr$ of actions.
-2. Sample an action from the distribution.
+2. [Sample an action](#action_sampling) $a$ from the distribution $pr$.
-3. Compute the reward of the action, given both the state and action.
+3. [Compute the reward](#reward) $R(x, a)$ of the action, given both the state and action.
-4. Compute the gradient of the action's probability with respect to the policy's parameters.
+4. [Compute the gradient](#policy_gradient) $\nabla_{\Theta}pr_{a}$ of the action's probability with respect to the policy's parameters.
-5. Scale the gradient by the reward, such that positive rewards move the policy in the direction of increasing the likelihood of the action, and negative rewards decrease the likelihood of the action.
+5. Scale the gradient $\nabla_{\Theta}pr_{a}$ by $\alpha R(x, a)$, such that positive rewards move the policy in the direction of increasing the likelihood of the action, and negative rewards decrease the likelihood of the action.
 6. Repeat!

-Like we've stated this example is akin to a "Hello, World!" of Policy Gradient Methods.
+Like I stated, this example is akin to a "Hello, World!" of Policy Gradient Methods.
 In practice, there are many more considerations and optimizations that need to be made to make the algorithm work well with complex problems.
-But this should give you a good starting intuition for the core ideas of Policy Gradient Methods.

 # Puck World!

-Now you should have an understanding of the core ideas of Policy Gradient Methods.
+Now that you have an understanding of the core ideas of Policy Gradient Methods.
 Let's look at a more interesting example to see how these ideas can be applied to a more complex problem.
 We will consider a 2D robot (puck) that can move in any direction.
 What changes do we need to make to our policy and reward function to handle this problem?
 Lets find out by examining each of the key differences.

 --------------------------------------------------------------------------------